 Yes.
 Additional perils will be included in subsequent releases, likely beginning with wildfire and earthquake.

-Hurricane advisories issued by the National Hurricane Center will be available in Catalog Viewer as a layer to help visualize a hurricane’s track in near real time.
-New advisories will become available in Catalog Viewer shortly after the National Hurricane Center publishes them.
+Catalog Viewer currently includes two sources of real-time data.
+Exclusively for the U.S., Tropical Cyclone Advisories issued by the National Hurricane Center (NHC) will be available in Catalog Viewer as a map layer to help visualize a hurricane’s track in near real time.
+Shortly after a Tropical Cyclone Advisory on a storm is published by the NHC, it will become available in Catalog Viewer.

 Can we export the event’s data?

 Yes, exporting the event’s track, intensity, and landfall information is possible; however, exporting an event’s hourly data is not.

 Catalog Viewer now offers access to their API which will provide you with the ability to track and monitor events in real time and built-in API key support.
 The API endpoints allow you to programmatically define the event parameters and investigate similar events available in the stochastic catalogs.

 Will Catalog Viewer be integrated with Touchstone and Touchstone Re?